riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 _Now how do we centre our icon, so it's perfectly in the centre?_

-Vectr allows us to place our icon in the very centre by using the **Snapping & Grid** options in the top right.
+Figma allows us to place our icon in the very centre by using the **Snapping & Grid** options in the top right.
 Select **Grid** from the drop down menu.

 `// todo: add image of grid option`